 Research Apprenticeship Program

 Faculty at Illinois State maintain a strong commitment to undergraduate instruction and mentoring.
-Every semester, undergraduate students work with department faculty in research labs.
+Every semester, undergraduate students work with department faculty on research projects.
 Any research conducted in the Department of Psychology must comply with the Ethical Principles of Psychologists and Code of Conduct of the American Psychological Association.
+This contract is required: PSY 290 Special Projects- Research Apprenticeship Contract.
+Please see below for more details.

 - Use the concepts, language, and major theories of the discipline (Objective 1.1)